129th Duke of Connaught's Own Baluchis: Early history

 During the First World War, the 129th DCO Baluchis served on the Western Front in France and Belgium, where they became the first Indian regiment to attack the Germans.
-At Hollebeke, during the First Ypres, Sepoy Khudadad Khan became the first Pakistani to win the Victoria Cross; Britain's highest decoration for valour.
+At Hollebeke, during the First Battle of Ypres, Sepoy Khudadad Khan became the first Pakistani to win the Victoria Cross; Britain's highest decoration for valour.
 The regiment also fought in the Battles of Messines 1914, Armentières 1914, Festubert 1914, Givenchy 1914 and Neuve Chapelle 1915.
-From France, the regiment proceeded to German East Africa and again distinguished itself in the long and difficult campaign.
+From France, the regiment proceeded from Marseille to German East Africa and again distinguished itself in the long and difficult campaign.
 The German commander, General von Lettow-Vorbeck, said of them: "... the 129th Baluchis ... were without a doubt very good".
 The regiment suffered a staggering 3585 casualties out of the 4447 officers and men, who served with it in the First World War.
 Out of these casualties 348 died, including 45 attached men from the 127th Baluchi Light Infantry and 6 men from the 124th Baluchis.
 In 1918, the regiment raised a second battalion.
 Both 1st & 2nd Battalions 129th Duke of Connaught's Own Baluchis fought in the Third Afghan War of 1919, while the 2nd Battalion also served in Iraq during the Iraqi revolt against the British in 1920.
 The 2nd Battalion was disbanded in 1922.